aokranj/website/doc/howto-upgrade.md

 **Step #6** - Push `master` to upstream repository (deploy to STG)
 ```
-git push   # or `git push upstream master`, if "upstream" is the name of the aokranj/website-aokranj.com
+git push   # or `git push upstream master`, if "upstream" is the name of the aokranj/website-aokranj.com remote
 ```

 And done.
 Detailed information about deploying to staging is available [here](deploy-stg.md).